-Join Mike Meyers for an in-depth discussion in this video Introduction to IP addressing and binary, part of CompTIA Network+ Exam Prep (N10-006) Part 3: The World of TCP/IP.
+Join Mike Meyers for an in-depth discussion in this video Introduction to IP addressing and binary, part of CompTIA Network+ (N10-006) Cert Prep: 3 The World of TCP/IP.

 - This is a typical IP address.
 Odds are good you've probably seen one of these.
 They show up all over the place on our computers.
 Every computer on a TCP/IP network must have a unique IP address.
 IP addresses are distinct in that it's gonna be four values separated by three dots.
 Well, I've got a little bit of interesting news for you.
 This is actually a lie.
 A real IP address is nothing more than 32 ones and zeros.
 That's it, just ones and zeros, on and offs.
 Pulses of electricity or light, whatever it might be.

 But to show you that, I've decided I'd like to play Go, so I got a Go game out and I'm gonna represent zeros with little white beads and I'm gonna represent ones with black beads.
 So, what I have here in front of me is a real IP address.
 This is 32 ones and zeros.
 And, what we need to do in this episode is understand how we can take ones and zeros and convert 'em into something like this.
 So, to do that, the first thing you need to appreciate is that there really are no dots.

 Dots don't exist in IP addresses.
 They're really just separators.
 I mean, here's a phone number right here.
 Now if you take a look at this phone number, would you actually dial an open parenthesis and a closed parenthesis, and a dash as part of your dialing process on a phone?
 Of course not.
 The reasons those are there on a phone number is because human beings need to be able to use telephones and they're used as separators.
 So it's really the same thing with IP addresses.
 In order to go from this down to this, we're gonna have to go through a process.
 Let me show you how this works.